-The Chicago Cubs have placed 27-year old lefty swinging infielder Tommy LaStella on the 15-day D.L. due to a sore hamstring.
+The Chicago Cubs have activated 27-year old lefty swinging infielder Tommy LaStella off the D.L.
 LaStella has played in 38 games for the Cubs so far this year and he is 23 of 79 (.291 avg, .871 OPS) with 11 runs scored, 2 homers and 7 RBIs.
-LaStella has now played in 71 games in his first two years with the Cubs and he is 41 of 146 (.281 avg, .806 OPS) with 15 runs scored, 3 homers, 18 RBIs and 2 stolen bases.
-The Cubs hope that LaStella will only have to miss another couple of weeks, as he was having a solid year for them.
+He has now played in 164 games in his first three years in the show and he is 121 of 465 (.260 avg, .695 OPS) with 37 runs scored, 4 homers, 49 RBIs and 4 stolen bases.
+LaStella is very versatile in the field and he gives the Cubs a solid bat off the bench.